HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

   )
 }}

 Most modern governments have committed to either WCAG 2.0 AA or WCAG 2.1 AA.
-It is clear that the implementation of these policies isn’t being equally delivered.
+It is clear that the implementation of these policies isn't being equally delivered.
 This is particularly important when looking into accessibility within the European Union where each member state needs to implement legislation based on the [Web Accessibility Directive](https://digital-strategy.ec.europa.eu/en/policies/web-accessibility-directive-standards-and-harmonisation).
 It should be possible to compare the 3 year [EU member state reports](https://digital-strategy.ec.europa.eu/en/library/web-accessibility-directive-monitoring-reports) with the values provided here and in future Web Almanacs.
 It is worth noting that the average for the United States is 87.3%.

 {{ figure_markup(
   image="accessible-governments-world.png",